PopovIILab/Pdiddy/README.md

-# Pdiddy: Pseudogymnoascus Destructans: Insights into Dating and Definition Study
+# Pdiddy: _Pseudogymnoascus Destructans_: Insights into Dating and Definition Study

 > This is the repository for supplementary materials for the upcoming publication